 I am amazed at how the trees on the campsite have matured over the years.
 When we first came here in 2014 they were just saplings and the wind blew across the site like crazy.
 Now it all looks much nicer, and I assume the trees break up the wind.

 Currently, as expected we are surrounded by loads of Brits.
 There are probably more of them here than French, Dutch or German.
-Most of them are pretty stand offish, and camping these days seems to have gone rather middle class.
+Many of them are pretty stand offish, and camping these days seems to have gone rather middle class.
 It's like many campers have cashed in their pensions or done equity release on their properties and gone straight in at the top end with a big expensive motorhome without learning campsite etiquette etc, along the way.
-They seem to have their noses in the air much of the time, we don't care, we don't need their company that's for sure.
+They seem to have their noses in the air much of the time ans make no effort to exchange pleasantries.
+We don't care and don't need their company that's for sure.

 There are a lot of Brits with holiday homes as well in Puerto de la Duquesa which is understandable since they can fly in here easily using Malaga or the airport at Gibraltar which is only about twenty miles down the road.

-Campers like these Brits on the campsite may call themselves motorhomers, but I wouldn't call them 'travellers'.
+Campers like these Brits on the campsite may be motorhomers, but I wouldn't call them 'travellers'.
 All they've done is drive down here on a modern motorway, parked up then lazed about in the sunshine.
 Still each to their own.

 Lunch today was something a bit different, egg noodles with a sachet of Chinese sauce poured over them, and this evening our fine dining experience is to be a chicken salad.